NYPL/fedora_ingest_rails/README.md

 ## Overview

-This is a (experimental for now) Rails port of the Java application [FedoraIngest](https://github.com/NYPL/FedoraIngest/blob/master/README.md) which is running in production.
+This is a Rails port of the Java application [FedoraIngest](https://github.com/NYPL/FedoraIngest/blob/master/README.md).

-## Purpose

-This application exposes an endpoint that [MMS](https://bitbucket.org/NYPL/mms/) hits (with an item's UUID as a parameter).
+It an endpoint that [MMS](https://bitbucket.org/NYPL/mms/) hits (with an items' UUIDs as a parameter).
 It records the UUID in an internal database.

 Then (via DelayedJob):

 * Iterates through those UUIDS and asks MMS for the latest information.
   - Asks other services (like Filestore DB) for more information about the item.

 * Turns around and posts that information to Fedora.

 This decouples MMS from direct communication with Fedora in the event of Fedora API changes or downtime.

 ## Installing